Skip to main content

 This page also has additional information about types of bypasses and overflows, swimming after heavy rain falls, impacts on drinking water quality and signage at CSO outfalls.

-The City now has a dedicated resource to monitor surface water quality associated with city infrastructure that provides additional visibility on the health of our natural surface water assets.
-The Surface Water Quality Program will sample proposed locations to build ‘baseline’ ambient stream data and review incoming data on a routine basis as well as discuss anomalies, concerns and questions with internal & external stakeholders.
+The City has a dedicated resource to monitor surface water quality associated with city infrastructure that provides additional visibility on the health of our natural surface water assets.
+The Surface Water Quality Program samples locations to build ‘baseline’ ambient stream data and review incoming data on a routine basis as well as discuss anomalies, concerns and questions with internal & external stakeholders.

 In 2018, the City of Hamilton implemented a Quarterly Chedoke Creek Sampling Program that sampled for Field Dissolved Oxygen and Temperature, and laboratory analyte Escherichia coli (E. coli).
 Beginning in March 2021, the Quarterly Program changed to a Monthly Sampling Program under the Proposed Surface Water Quality Program, sampling for a comprehensive list of parameters, as presented in the City of Hamilton’s Surface Water Quality Program.
 The live map is updated monthly providing current information for each water sample location and is available in an open format through Open Hamilton.
 This is a work in progress and new information will be added once the framework is complete.
 As well, data from other agencies will become available once the appropriate memorandums are in place.